Auburn–Florida football rivalry: 2001: Auburn upsets No. 1 Florida again

 Coach Tommy Tuberville's unranked 2001 Auburn Tigers were 21-point underdogs when they met coach Steve Spurrier's No. 1 Florida Gators at Jordan–Hare Stadium.
 Gators quarterback Rex Grossman completed twenty-five of forty-two passes for 364 yards and two touchdowns, but also threw four interceptions.
 The Gators dominated statistically, but the Tigers' bend-but-don't-break defense held the Gators rushing game to negative yardage.
 Tigers back-up quarterback Daniel Cobb was not so flashy, but played mistake-free football, and the game was tied at 20 late in the fourth quarter.
 With 10 seconds left, Tigers placekicker Damon Duval nailed a 44-yard field goal and the Tigers upset the top-ranked Gators 23–20.

 2002: Not in our house

 First-year coach Ron Zook led his unranked Florida Gators against coach Tommy Tuberville's Auburn Tigers in Gainesville.
 Rex Grossman quarterbacked the Gators to a pair of early scores, and Florida led 23–7.
 The Tigers' starting tailback, Carnell Williams, left the game with a broken leg, but backup Ronnie Brown amassed 162 yards and three touchdowns, as the Tigers came roaring back to tie the score at 23 in the fourth quarter.
 With one final chance to win the game in regulation, Tigers placekicker Damon Duval lined up for the game-winning kick as he had in 2001, but Gators defensive end Bobby McCray blocked the kick as time expired.
 In overtime, Grossman threw a 25-yard touchdown pass to receiver Taylor Jacobs, the Gators defense held the Tigers on downs, and Florida won 30–23.

-2006: Auburn upsets No. 2 Florida

-In a battle of top-15 teams, the #2 Florida Gators faced off against the #11 Auburn Tigers in the plains.
-Florida jumped out to a 17–8 lead midway through the second quarter on Gators freshman backup quarterback Tim Tebow's rushing touchdown, but settled for a slim 17–11 halftime lead.
-In the second half, however, Auburn returned a blocked Florida punt for a touchdown to give the Tigers their first lead of the game, 18–17.
-The momentum suddenly shifted in Auburn's favor, shutting out the Gators the rest of the way and recovering two Florida fumbles, one of which was returned a touchdown as time expired, to cap off the 27–17 upset.
-This was Florida's only loss that season, as the Gators would go on to win the BCS National Championship.